jieyu/maple/README.md

     $ main: main.cc:36: int main(int, char**): Assertion `global_count==NUM_THREADS' failed.
     [MAPLE] === active iteration 1 done === (0.617391) (/home/jieyu/example)
     [MAPLE] active fatal error detected

+### Record and Replay using PinPlay

+Maple is also capable of doing record and replay using PinPlay (Harish Patil kindly provided the patch.
+Thank you!).
+While using the active scheduler, one can specify the `--pinplay` option to record the execution (make sure Maple is built with the PinPlay kit).

+    $ cd ~/example
+    $ <maple_home>/script/idiom active --pinplay --target_iroot=24 --random_seed=1347667205 --- ./main 2

+If the bug is exposed by the active scheduler, one can replay the failed execution by doing the following.

+    $ mdkir -p failing.pinball
+    $ mv log* failing.pinball
+    $ <pinplay_home>/pin -t <pinplay_home>/extras/pinplay/bin/intel64/pinplay-driver.so -replay -replay:addr_trans -replay:basename failing.pinball/log -- /bin/true

+To replay and debug the failed execution, we can do the following.

+    $ <pinplay_home>/pin -appdebug -t <pinplay_home>/extras/pinplay/bin/intel64/pinplay-driver.so -replay -replay:addr_trans -replay:basename failing.pinball/log -- /bin/true
+    Application stopped until continued from debugger.
+    Start GDB, then issue this command at the (gdb) prompt: target remote :37020

+    $ gdb main
+    (gdb) target remote :37020
+    ...

 ### Control Maple's Behavior